 By default, traffic distribution is evenly split among all variants.

-We recommend to carry out A/B tests on heavy traffic when you can accumulate several hundred conversions on each of the tested variants.
+2. We recommend running A/B tests on heavy traffic when you can accumulate several hundred conversions on each of the tested variants.
 In the case of low traffic, the test results will be unreliable.

 - manually – you decide on your own when to finish the test;